 Sautéed apples are the perfect fall dessert, and this healthy paleo recipe, containing no added sugar, is also guilt-free!

 These delicious sautéed apples are also quite healthy.
-Sauteed in butter and flavored with cinnamon, they do not need any sugar to make them taste great.
+Sauteed in butter and flavored with cinnamon, they do not need any added sugar to make them taste great.

-I prefer to use sweet Fuji apples in this sautéed apples recipe, because then I don’t need to add any sweetener.
+I prefer to use sweet Fuji apples in this sautéed apples recipe because then I don’t need to add any sweetener.
 If you use tart apples, you might want to drizzle the apples with a tablespoon of honey.

 Another apple recipe that I make often is this recipe for baked apple slices.
-It’s simpler than this one and not as rich, so I tend to serve it as a snack rather than as dessert.
+It’s simpler than this one and not as rich, so I tend to serve it as a snack rather than as a dessert.
 And when I do want to make dessert, you can’t go wrong with this delicious, low sugar apple crisp!

 - 2 medium Fuji apples, 6 oz each whole, 4 oz peeled and sliced

 - 4 tablespoons heavy cream, optional but really good

 - 1 teaspoon honey for the whipped cream

 - Peel the apples, core and slice.
 I simply cut each apple in half, then cut into quarters around the core and then slice.

 - In a large skillet, heat the butter over medium heat.
 When melted, swirl to coat the bottom of the skillet, then add the apple slices in a single layer.
 Sprinkle with the cinnamon.
 Cook 3-4 minutes, until golden-brown on the bottom.
 Flip to the other side and cook 2-3 more minutes, until golden-brown and fork-tender.